- Publications and resources

 Class 1 Medical Certificate - enables the use of your licence for commercial operations.
 It is a good idea to undergo a Class 1 medical before starting commercial training.
 Make sure you meet the requirements before spending your money on the training.

-If you are looking at a career in aviation as an Air Traffic Controller, a minimum Class 3 medical certificate applies to holders of an Air Traffic Control License and Flight Service Officers.
+If you are looking at a career in aviation as an Air Traffic Controller, a minimum Class 3 medical certificate applies to holders of an Air Traffic Control Licence and Flight Service Officers.

 - Talk to your local flying club or school.
 They will advise about the training requirements and know the local contacts.